awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

 ## Set up Amazon Lookout for Vision<a name="gs-example-images"></a>

-Set up Amazon Lookout for Vision and prepare the *circuit\_board* example images for use in Getting Started\.
+Set up Amazon Lookout for Vision and prepare the *circuitboard* example images for use in Getting Started\.

 **Step 1**: [Set up Amazon Lookout for Vision](su-set-up.md)\.